claremcgillis/Daedalus-Labyrinth/README.md

 # class(es), with fields and methods

 # version*n* wish list
+   - All possible paths to the treasure
+   - The shortest path to the treasure
+   - Reach multiple treasures?
 # version *0* wishlist
    check for if a move is possible -- boolean array of moves represented by integers integer representing how many moves done

+   Types of paths:
+   - straight line
+   - simple one way path
+   - paths that have loops